strwdr/Procedural-Maps/README.md

 defined in the configuration and generates output picture.

 ## How does it work
-The whole world configuration is stored as a dict.
+The world configuration is stored as a dict.
 The SimplexNoise class is used to create noise maps.
 It uses the OpenSimplex library.
 Two-dimensional noise function has the form: